-The Alco C430 was the builder's final model in its Century line of four-axle road switchers.
-It was the most powerful four-axle design the American Locomotive Company (Alco) would produce although by the late 1960s railroads had finally begin to recognize the value of six-axle locomotives and began to purchase them in larger numbers.
-As such, once again Alco found little success with its C430 line as the model was the worst sales performer in the series selling less than 20 units to a handful of Class I railroads.
-The C430 would also close out Alco's line of four-axle diesel locomotives forever as the once-iconic manufacturer, whose history dated back to 1901, would bow out to General Motors' Electro-Motive Division (EMD) and General Electric in early 1969.
+The Alco C430 was the builder's final model in its four-axle Century line.
+It was the most powerful in the series although by the late 1960s railroads had finally recognized the value of six-axle locomotives and began purchasing them in larger numbers.
+As a result, and for other reasons, the American Locomotive Company (Alco) found little success with its C430, which saw the worst sales in the series selling fewer than 20 units to a handful of Class I railroads.
+The locomotive would also close out Alco's line of four-axle diesels forever as the iconic manufacturer, whose history dated back to 1901, would bow out to General Motors' Electro-Motive Division (EMD) and General Electric in early 1969.
 Today, at least five examples of the C430 remain preserved around the country.

-By the mid-1960s railroads were finally beginning to see the benefits that could be achieved through six-axle, C-C setups.
+By the mid-1960s railroads were finally realizing the benefits achieved through six-axle designs thanks to their increased tractive effort.
 As such, four-axle models were purchased in ever decreasing numbers.
 Unfortunately, for both General Electric and Alco, EMD had all but captured the remaining four-axle market during the 1960s.
-For instance, its GP30, GP35, and GP38 models (all of which were released during the 1960s) sold a combined 2,987 examples!
-In comparison, GE's B-B, Universal models sold a little over 1,000 combined units and Alco's four-axle Centuries sold less than 500.
+For instance, its GP30, GP35, and GP38 models all cataloged at that tim sold a combined 2,987 examples!
+In comparison, GE's four-axle Universal models such as the U25B and U28B sold a little over 1,000 combined units and Alco's four-axle Centuries sold fewer than 500 examples.